core-wg/coral/draft-ietf-core-coral.md

 Link relation types registered in the [Link Relations Registry](#LINK-RELATIONS), such as `collection` {{RFC6573}} or `icon`
-{{W3C.REC-html52-20171214}}, can be used in CoRAL by appending the registered name to the IRI
+{{W3C.REC-html52-20171214}}, can be used in CoRAL by appending the registered name to the URI
 \<http://www.iana.org/assignments/relation/>:

 <ul empty="true"><li markdown="1">